lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     insulin sensitivity and beta-cell function?
 I suggest to exclude those visits where diabetes was treated."*

-        We have clarified how we dealt with incident diabetes cases.
+        In the revised manuscript, we have clarified how we dealt with incident diabetes cases.
 Briefly, we only report incident diabetes and dysglycemia cases in the text to describe the cohort, but in statistical analyses and modeling, these cases were excluded.
-Regarding a) within the main PROMISE cohort, prevalent diabetes cases were not excluded from the study as they continued to be followed; prevalent diabetes cases did not have fatty acids measured.
-For b) any participant is followed until they request to be removed from the study; some participants missed the 3-yr visit, but came in for the 6-yr visit.
-We have included wording within the results on the sample and percentage who attended at least two visits.
-Lastly, for c) because diabetes can effect the values of the OGTT-derived indices due to medication the patient is taking and due to diabetes itself impacting beta-cell function and insulin resistance, we excluded them from all analyses; often, these participants did not even complete an OGTT since it is discouraged that these patients consume that much glucose.
+Regarding point a) above prevalent diabetes cases at baseline were not included in this analysis as not prevalent diabetes cases had fatty acids measured.
+For point b) above, not all participants attended each visit; some participants missed the 3-yr visit, but came in for the 6-yr visit.
+We have included wording and numbers within the Results section of the revised manuscript regarding the sample and percentage who attended at least two visits.
+Lastly, regarding point c) above because diabetes can effect the values of the OGTT-derived indices due to medication the patient is taking and due to diabetes itself impacting beta-cell function and insulin resistance, we excluded them from all analyses.
 To restate, diabetes cases were not included in GEE or other analyses.

     - *"I would prefer to see the equations for the outcome measures.
 Why not use HOMA2-IS instead of 1/HOMA-IR?"*